seegerd89/Homelab/README.md

 # 🏠 Homelab Setup – D Seeger

-## 📖 Overview
+## Overview📖
-This project documents my personal homelab environment used for learning and practicing system administration, networking, and containerized services.
+This repository documents my personal homelab environment, used to build hands- on experience in **system administration, networking, and self-hosted infrastructure**.

-The setup focuses on self-hosting, network services, and secure remote access.
+The setup focuses on **security-first principles**, containerized services, and secure remote access without exposing services directly to the public internet.
 ---

 ## 🧰 Hardware